-Another Phase 1 clinical trial (NCT00911495) was conducted in 15 patients with sickle cell anemia who were clinically stable.
+Another Phase 1 clinical trial (NCT00911495) was conducted in 15 patients with sickle cell disease who were clinically stable.
 Patients received two infusions of Rivipansel.
 Results showed the treatment was well-tolerated and produced no significant side effects.
 They also showed that Rivipansel could decrease the levels of several biomarkers of cellular adhesion, such as E-selectin and P-selectin, in the blood.

-A Phase 2 placebo-controlled clinical trial (NCT01119833) then was conducted at 22 study locations in the U.S. and Canada to examine the safety, effectiveness, and pharmacokinetics of Rivipansel in 76 hospitalized patients with sickle cell anemia with pain crisis.
+A Phase 2 placebo-controlled clinical trial (NCT01119833) then was conducted at 22 study locations in the U.S. and Canada to examine the safety, effectiveness, and pharmacokinetics of Rivipansel in 76 hospitalized patients with sickle cell disease with pain crisis.
 Results from this study were presented at the 2013 American Society of Hematology (ASH) Annual Meeting, and published in the scientific journal Blood.
 They showed that patients treated with Rivipansel experienced large reductions in the time of resolution of pain crisis, the use of opioid painkillers, and the length of hospital stay, compared with patients receiving a placebo.
 Those results supported the progression of the potential treatment to Phase 3 clinical trials.

-A Phase 3 clinical trial (NCT02187003) called RESET began in June 2015 and further assessed the effectiveness and safety of Rivipansel for the treatment of pain crisis in hospitalized sickle cell anemia patients.
+A Phase 3 clinical trial (NCT02187003) called RESET began in June 2015 and further assessed the effectiveness and safety of Rivipansel for the treatment of pain crisis in hospitalized sickle cell disease patients.
 The study included 345 patients, age 6 and older, who received placebo or Rivipansel injected into a vein every 12 hours, up to a maximum of 15 doses.
 The study assessed whether treatment reduced the time patients had to be in the hospital, and whether treatment with Rivipansel decreased opioid use for pain management.